ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </tr>
   <tr>
     <td>Exclude climate and elevation features</td>
-    <td>Similarly, climate and elevation features primarily provided value for data points prior to the launch of Sentinel-2 and so are not used in the final CyFi model.
+    <td>Climate and elevation features primarily provided value for data points prior to the launch of Sentinel-2 and so are not used in the final CyFi model.
 Climate and elevation likely do have an impact on how cyanobacteria blooms form, and more sophisticated feature engineering with these data sources may add value in the future.
-This is a direction for future research.</td>
+This is a direction for <a href="#future-directions">future research</a>.</td>
   </tr>
   <tr>
     <td>Incorporate land cover</td>
-    <td>Lastly, including a land cover map, even at a coarse 300m resolution, added to model accuracy.
+    <td>Including a land cover map, even at a coarse 300m resolution, added to model accuracy.
 The land cover map likely captures farmland areas with fertilizer runoff that contributes to blooms.
 A static map from 2020 is used rather than a real-time satellite-derived product, as this reduces the compute time and patterns in land use do not fluctuate daily.
-Land cover is also an effective balance between reflecting regional characteristics, and avoiding overfitting to the small number data providers in the data.
-See the <a href="#generalizability-deep-dive">Generalizability deep dive</a> section for details.</td>
+Land cover is also an effective balance between reflecting regional characteristics, and avoiding overfitting to the small number data providers in the training set.</td>
   </tr>
 </table>
 :::

+One of the risks in a machine learning competition is overfitting to the test set.
+Competition models may pick up on patterns specific to the competition data, rather than patterns of environmental cyanobacteria conditions that hold outside of the competition.
+The experimentation phase worked to identify and remove competition artifacts that would hamper the generalizability of the model in an open source package.
+For example, all winning solutions used a "longitude" feature in their models, which captured some underlying differences in sampling procedures by the 14 data providers for the competition.
+For example, California only samples cyanobacteria density for suspected blooms, leading to an over-representation of high density samples among competition data points in California.
+Predicting high severity for all values in California improves competition performance, but would not hold in the real world.
+As a result, geographic features like longitude, state, and region were not used for the deployed CyFi model.

+Competitions can also surface data quality issues.
+A number of winners pointed out that upon inspection of satellite imagery, some competition data points appeared to be outside of any water body.
+A small amount of noise in the competition dataset was caused by a combination of human error, GPS device error, or a lack of adequate precision in recorded latitude and longitude.
+Including these noisy data points in a training pipeline could result in a model that predicts error, rather than one based on environmental conditions.

+GPS coordinates are often recorded from a dock or parking lot near a sampling location.
+In these cases, the bounding box used to generate features would still pick up on relevant water-based characteristics.
+Filtering out samples that are far from any water body, and keeping points that are on land but *near* water pixels, is the best method to separate relevant data from incorrect coordinates.

+The distance between each sample and the nearest water body was calculated using the European Space Agency (ESA) [WorldCover 10m 2021](https://developers.google.com/earth-engine/datasets/catalog/ESA_WorldCover_v200) product on Google Earth Engine.
+Samples farther than 550m from a water body were excluded to help ensure that the relevant water body fell within the portion of the satellite image from which features were calculated.
+The WorldCover dataset was chosen over Sentinel-2's scene classification band as the water classification appeared to be more reliable based on visual review of samples.

 ### Satellite feature engineering decisions